wonhee3472/Da_Vinci_Code/README.md

         -   `RandomForestClassifier`
         -   `Support Vector Machine`

-### Explanation of model choice, including limitations and benefits
+### Explanation of model choice, including limitations and benefits:
 The following classification models were chosen as the dataset is the dataset has multi-class classification labels (Star or QSO or Galaxy).

  - #### LogisticRegression: